lummoralz/Products-Catalog/README.md

 # Products-Catalog

-Project created by Luis Miguel Morales Alvarez for Fullstack Developer QualIT -Technical Assessment
+Project created by Luis Miguel Morales Alvarez for Fullstack Developer QualIT -Technical Assessment.

+Before running the server make sure you have SQL Server running on your local machine, the version used is listed below.

 Stack used: